-Big rivers posed serious hurdles in movement and while all sort of local watercraft was extended for the Indians, our troops couldn't locate their ferries when they came across Jamuna river!
+Big rivers posed serious hurdles in movement and while all sort of local watercraft was extended for the Indians, our troops couldn't locate their ferries when they retreated across Jamuna river!

 Niazi had ordered that no retreat was to take place until 75% casualties are suffered which caused significant loss to the army.
 Further their were no logistical arrangements made for the troops to fall back to Dhaka if it was threatened by the enemy and consequently none of our brigades could retreat to take up the defenses of Dhaka.

-Had Gen. Niazi focused on concentrating its troops around Dhaka behind the big rivers and other natural obstacles he could have holded on for a much longer time.
+Had General Niazi focused on concentrating its troops around Dhaka behind the big rivers and other natural obstacles he could have defended it for a much longer time.

 The Traditional Concept

-The traditional concept adopted by Pak army at that time was that defense of East lies in the West.
+The traditional concept adopted by Pakistan army was that defense of the East lies in the West.

-On 3 December western front was opened by Pakistan by preemptive air strikes on IAFs froward airfields.
-It hoped that by gaining territory on the western side it hoped to trade it back to compensate for the territory lost in the East in an event of cease fire.
+On 3rd December western front was opened by Pakistan by preemptive air strikes on IAFs froward airfields.
+It hoped that by gaining territory on the western side it will trade it back to compensate for the territory lost in the East in an event of cease fire.

 Events Of 1971 War, Eastern Front

-On 21st November 1971 India in collaboration with Mukti Bahni started guerrilla raids inside Pakistani territory and on 3 rd December 1971 Invaded East Pakistan in naked aggression with 7 divisions, 3 brigades and several Mukti brigades with full complement of services arms.
+On 21st November 1971 India in collaboration with Mukti Bahni started guerrilla raids inside Pakistani territory and on 3rd December it invaded East Pakistan in naked aggression with 7 divisions, 3 brigades and several Mukti brigades along-with with full complement of service arms.

 Indians realizing the importance of Dhaka as the military and political lynch pin advanced orderly towards it from all directions by passing and avoiding confrontations by Pakistani fortresses wherever possible.
 Main Indian thrust came from the Eastern Sector which provided shortest possible rout to Dhaka.

-By 6 December Entire PAF was grounded owing to extensive cratering of Dhaka runway by Indian bombers.
+By 6th December entire PAF was grounded owing to extensive cratering of Dhaka runway by Indian bombers.
 The enemy had already achieved mastery of air.

 On the fourth day of all out war on 7th December major fortresses of Jessore and Jhendiah in western sector and Brahmanbaria in Eastern sector were shamefully abandoned without a fight.
-107 brigade withdrew to Khulna thus being isolated from Dhaka, while 57 brigade after abndoning Jhendiah retreated and made no contribution to war.
-On 8 December Commillia fortress was isolated by encirclement from all sides.
-On 9 December 2 more fortresses of Laksham and Kushtia were abandoned.
-97 brigade remained isolated in Chittagong and made no contribution.
-Entire 39 division thus disintegrated the same day.
-By 9 December Indians had reached the Meghna river after overcoming increasingly sporadic and dispirited resistance, stage was now set for the invasion of Dhaka.
+107th brigade withdrew to Khulna thus being isolated from Dhaka, while 57th brigade after abandoning Jhendiah retreated and made no contribution to war.
+On 8th December Commillia fortress was isolated by encirclement from all sides.
+On 9th December 2 more fortresses of Laksham and Kushtia were abandoned.
+97th brigade remained isolated in Chittagong and made no contribution.
+Entire 39th division thus disintegrated, the same day Indians had reached the Meghna river after overcoming increasingly sporadic and dispirited resistance, stage was now set for the invasion of Dhaka.

-93 brigade retreating from Meymansingh to shield the capitol Dhaka got entangled with Indian paratroopers and disintegrated along the way.
+93rd brigade retreating from Meymansingh to protect the capitol Dhaka got entangled with Indian paratroopers and disintegrated along the way.

 The Final Moments before Surrender

-By 14 December Indians had reached within few miles of Dhaka, none of the Pakistani Brigade could arrive to take up the defenses of the Capitol only 36 brigade (original garrison) was present.
-Implementation of denial plans was somewhat stalled for reasons difficult to understand.
+By 14th December Indians had reached within few miles of Dhaka, none of the Pakistani Brigade could arrive to take up the defenses of the Capitol.
+Only 36th brigade (original garrison) was present.

-Gen. Niazi had been painting a desperate picture of the situation in his messages to president by sending overly exaggerated and unduly pessimistic reports.
-GHQ however stressed to hold on to Dhaka at least until the United Nations Security Council gave its decision.
+General Niazi had been painting a desperate picture of the situation in his messages to president by sending overly exaggerated and unduly pessimistic reports.
+GHQ Rawalpindi however insisted to hold on to Dhaka at least until the United Nations Security Council gave its decision.

 "For Governor and General Niazi from President.
 Governor's flash messages to me refers you have fought a heroic battle against overwhelming odds the nation is proud of you and world full of admiration.
 I have done all that is humanly possible to find an acceptable solution to the problem.
 You have now reached a stage where further resistance is no longer humanly possible nor it will serve any useful propose.
 You should now take all necessary measures to STOP FIGHTING and take all necessary measures to preserve the lives of all armed force personal all those from west and loyal elements meanwhile I have moved UN to URGE India to to stop hostilities in East Pakistan forthwith and guarantee the safety of all armed force and all other people likely to be target of miscreants."

-This message was unclassified and thus intercepted in clear by the Indians.
+This radio message was sent as unclassified and thus was clearly intercepted by the Indians.
 With this desperate message our weakness was thoroughly exposed both in front of Indian generals and the rest of the world.
 It had a very damaging impact on our case in the UN Security Council.
 It was difficult to see how we could expect to secure any success there with this open confession of our weakness and clear willingness to accept any terms in ceasefire.
 Even friendly nations could hardly help after this.

-Gen. Niazi asserts that this message was an order for him to surrender however carefully examining the tone of this message it can be concluded that in fact Niazi was authorized to surrender (keeping in mind the exaggerated reports sent by him to GHQ) in fact not ordered to surrender if he in his own judgement felt that it was impossible to fight.
+General Niazi asserts that this message was an order for him to surrender, however carefully examining the tone of this message it can be concluded that in fact Niazi was only authorized to surrender and not ordered for it (keeping in mind the exaggerated reports sent by him to GHQ) if he in his own judgement felt that it was impossible to fight.

-At the time of Surrender Niazi according to his own estimate had 26,400 troops in uniform he could have held out for no less then two weeks because the enemy required a week to gather its forces around Dhaka and another week to reduce the Fortress.
+At the time of surrender Niazi according to his own estimates had 26,400 troops in uniform and he could have held out for no less then two weeks because the enemy required a week to gather its forces around Dhaka and another week to reduce the Fortress.
 He could have died a hero if he had done so but he had already lost the will to fight and had suffered a complete moral collapse. [pg 74]

 Set aside his military failures he instead made history for India! by presenting a guard of honor to victorious Indian general and agreeing to surrender in public.

-On 15 December therefore through US diplomatic channels Niazi proposed a cease fire to Indian General Manekshaw which was accepted and as we had mentioned earlier in those circumstances this amounted to an unconditional surrender.
+On 15th December therefore, through US diplomatic channels Niazi proposed a cease fire to Indian General Manekshaw which was accepted and as we had mentioned earlier in those circumstances this equaled an unconditional surrender.